MFR6340/theenglishextension.org/resources/swiss education system.md

 <a href="https://www.orellfuessli.ch/shop/home/artikeldetails/A1019220571" rel="nofollow">Buy on Orell Füssli</a>

 ## Consulting
 If you are in central Switzerland and feel you need personalized help in finding the right school for your child, Stefanie Busse can help.
-Consult her website at Swiss Education Consulting (swisseducationconsulting.ch) for more information about her services and fees.
+Consult her website at Swiss Education Consulting https://swisseducationconsulting.ch/ for more information about her services and fees.

 ## English Instruction
 There are a number of organizations which provide tutoring and supplemental English classes.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTgxNzIyMjgwNCwzOTk1ODQ1OTUsNjUyNz
-gwMzYxLDUxNTc2MjQzLC0yMDAwMTc3Mjc5LDE3Nzk1MDM2NDks
-LTEwNTUxMjYwNCwtMTkwODc4OTY0OSwtMTE4MTEwNzE1MywxMD
-I1MzQ1NTY0LDE0NTU5OTIzNzQsLTE5NTYwODIxOThdfQ==
+eyJoaXN0b3J5IjpbODg5NzE3ODgzLDE4MTcyMjI4MDQsMzk5NT
+g0NTk1LDY1Mjc4MDM2MSw1MTU3NjI0MywtMjAwMDE3NzI3OSwx
+Nzc5NTAzNjQ5LC0xMDU1MTI2MDQsLTE5MDg3ODk2NDksLTExOD
+ExMDcxNTMsMTAyNTM0NTU2NCwxNDU1OTkyMzc0LC0xOTU2MDgy
+MTk4XX0=
 -->